 My greatest passion are the mountains.
-I enjoy hiking, treking, rock-climbing, skiing, and mountaineering.
+I enjoy hiking, treking, rock-climbing, skiing, mountaineering,

 During my years at EPFL I organised, as a committee member of the student organisation Club Montagne, rock climbing events for the students.

-I’m interested in languages and thanks to my path through Prague, Berlin, Lausanne and Zurich I had opportunity to learn some.
+I’m interested in languages and thanks to my path through Prague, Berlin, and Lausanne had opportunity to learn some.
 I regularly take part in language exchange events.